-ICYMI: Instagram is testing a feature called Candid Challenges — and many have been quick to point out its resemblance to a key component of popular app, BeReal.
+ICYMI: Instagram is testing a feature called Candid Stories — and many have been quick to point out its resemblance to a key component of popular app, BeReal.

 On BeReal, users are notified simultaneously to capture and share a photo within two minutes — using a dual camera feature.

-As BeReal’s popularity grows (it’s reportedly at 21M monthly active users), Instagram’s latest Candid Challenges test may be an effort to slow its roll.
+As BeReal’s popularity grows (it’s reportedly at 21M monthly active users), Instagram’s latest Candid Stories test may be an effort to slow its roll.

-Instagram’s Candid Challenges feature was first shared by Alessandro Paluzzi, a developer known for discovering unreleased features and app updates:
+Initially called Candid Challenges, this feature was first shared by Alessandro Paluzzi, a developer known for discovering unreleased features and app updates:

 #Instagram is working on IG Candid Challenges, a feature inspired by @BeReal_App 👀— Alessandro Paluzzi (@alex193a) August 22, 2022

 ℹ️ Add other's IG Candid to your story tray.
 And everyday at a different time, get a notification to capture and share a Photo in 2 Minutes. pic.twitter.com/caTCgUPtEV

 Users who participate in Candid Stories will be sent a notification prompting them to share a candid photo — using the Dual Camera feature.

 Once complete, it'll appear on their Instagram Stories — where they can then use any of the app's editing tools (excluding filters).

 According to Meta, Candid Stories will only be visible "to those who also share their own."